Overview

 SELinux file permission issues

-If you’ve verified enforcing SELinux is causing issues with the container you can update the security context of the host mountpoint so that it plays nicely:
+If you’ve verified that enforcing SELinux is causing issues with the container, you can update the security context of the host mountpoint:

 mkdir -p /srv/docker/bind